An essay donated by Alan Auckenthaler

 - Freeman Dyson, “One in a Million,” review of Debunked!
 ESP, Telekinesis, and Other Pseudoscience, by Georges Charpal and Henri Broch, trans.
 Bart K. Holland, New York Review of Books, vol. 51, no. 5, March 25, 2004, 5.

-- Steven Collins, Selfless Persons: Imagery and Thought in Theravāda Buddhism (Cambridge: Cambridge University Press, 1990), 136-37.
+- Steven Collins, Selfless Persons: Imagery and Thought in Theravāda Buddhism (Cambridge: Cambridge University Press, 1990), P. 136-37.

 How you may have arrived here: